Self-similar co-ascent processes and Palm calculus: Introduction

-It is immediate from an application of the strong Markov property to $B$ at the stopping time $T_1$ that $(\Ba_{1+s}-\Ba_1)_{s\geq 0}$ is a Brownian motion independent of $(\Ba_{s})_{0\leq s\leq 1}.$ It is also straightforward to see that $\Ba$ cannot be a self-similar process, because it achieves its running maximum at $t=1$, but any space-time rescaling by a non-trivial factor yields a process that a.s. does not have this property.
-However, as we will see below, it is fairly straightforward to see that $\Ba$ is self-similar w.r.t. rescaling by first hitting times.
-This is a manifestation of a well known feature of Palm distributions with respect to diffuse random measures called \emph{mass-stationarity}, see \eqref{eq:ms} below.
+It is immediate from an application of the strong Markov property to $B$ at the stopping time $T_1$ that $(\Ba_{1+s}-\Ba_1)_{s\geq 0}$ is a Brownian motion independent of $(\Ba_{s})_{0\leq s\leq 1}.$ It is also straightforward to see that $\Ba$ cannot be a self-similar process, because it achieves its running maximum at $t=1$, but any space-time rescaling by a non-trivial factor yields a process that a.s.\ does not have this property.
+However, we will see below that $\Ba$ is self-similar under rescaling by first hitting times.
+This is a manifestation of a well known feature of Palm distributions of diffuse random measures called {mass-stationarity}, see \eqref{eq:ms} below.